 Business and Marketing Studies

 The list of nearby schools has been selected by researching which schools offer similar programs to Central Alabama Community College.

 - Southern Union State Community College in Wadley, AL (26 miles away)

 - Chattahoochee Valley Community College in Phenix City, AL (63 miles away)

 - Lawson State Community College - Birmingham Campus in Birmingham, AL (65 miles away)

-- Jefferson State Community College in Birmingham, AL (67 miles away)
+- Bevill State Community College in Jasper, AL (86 miles away)